akram0zaki/flatforge/docs/architecture/README.md

 - **Parsers**: Create custom parsers by extending the `Parser` class
 - **Config Parsers**: Create custom config parsers by extending the `ConfigParser` class

-By extending these classes, you can add custom functionality to FlatMagic without modifying the core library.
+By extending these classes, you can add custom functionality to FlatForge without modifying the core library.